ericconrad/dotfiles/README.md

 - Shows full directory paths so it is easier to understand where you are
 - Shows GitHub branch names in your terminal input
 - Gives a visual cue when you have changed and un-committed files in your repository
 - Provides shortened aliases for frequently used commands
     - `git status` becomes `git st`
     - `git add --all` becomes `git aa`
     - `git commit -m "message"` becomes `git cm "message"`
+    - `open -a Atom` becomes `atom`
     - `ls -la` becomes `la`
     - `cd ..` becomes `..`
     - `showhiddenfiles` will show all hidden files in Finder
     - `hidehiddenfiles` will hide all hidden files in Finder
     - `source ~/.bash_profile` becomes `bp` (helpful for when you've updated your bash profile with other useful things

 ## Current dotfiles included

 ### .bash_profile